Addressing the Illusive Question of Yoga Mats Thickness

 Other Things to Check in Your Yoga Mat Apart from Thickness

-There is no research that definitively answers the “what” when it comes to types of yoga mats.
+There are plenty of things that you need to check in a yoga mat apart from thickness.
+No research definitively answers the “what” when it comes to types of yoga mats.

 Stickiness and Texture